Pomona

 Historic Mountains University Artistic Public Transit

 Located in the Pomona Valley, Pomona offers renters a welcoming community with a rich history and convenient amenities.
 California State Polytechnic University and Western University of Health Sciences anchor the educational landscape, while downtown features the restored Fox Theater and a growing Arts District.
 Outdoor recreation opportunities abound at Ganesha Park, and the Fairplex hosts the Los Angeles County Fair along with year-round events.
-Current rental rates average $1,742 for one-bedroom units, with options available in established neighborhoods like Phillips Ranch and the Lincoln Park Historic District.
+Rental options are available in established neighborhoods like Phillips Ranch and the Lincoln Park Historic District.

 Explore the City